 3. Get your grind on

 Once you’re in the right position, you can start the fun part.
 The penetrating partner is in control of getting the technique down pat here — the goal of the CAT position is to use the pelvis and base of the penis or toy to grind against the clitoris while penetrating.
 Penetration will most likely be shallow as this move is more about rocking than thrusting.
 The vulva owner on the bottom can grind their hips up with each stroke to gain better contact with their partner.
+We recommend adding a pleasure ring designed for mutual pleasure to really get the grind on.

 4. Take it slow